louis49/homebridge-browsercam/README.md

 * Firefox : ?
   * Not tested
 * IE / Edge : ✗
   * Don't open an issue about this please, PR too.
-Thank
+Thank you so much

 ### Standard settings